IBMStreams/streamsx.dps/_docs/02-knowledge_overview.md

 {% include editme %}

-The IBMStreams/streamsx.jdbc toolkit project is an open source Streams toolkit project focused on the development of operators and functions that extend IBM Streams ability to interact with database via JDBC.
+The IBMStreams/streamsx.dps toolkit project is an open source Streams toolkit project.

+This Streams toolkit allows a simple way for the SPL, C++ and Java operators belonging to a single or multiple applications to share the application specific state information via an external K/V store.
+It does this via a collection of APIs that can be called from any part of the SPL, C++ and Java operator code.